 Bentley Continental GT review

-The hand-built two-door four-seater coupe is made to the highest standards, with a luxury cabin that offers superb comfort.
-Two engines are offered: the 6.0-litre W12 from the original Conti GT and a new 4.0-litre twin-turbo V8 available in standard or S spec, which offers an extra 21bhp.
+The hand-built two-door four-seater coupe is made to the highest standards, with a sumptous cabin that offers supreme comfort.
+Two engines are offered: an updated version of the 6.0-litre W12 from the original Conti GT (available with either 567bhp as standard, or 626bhp in the GT Speed) and a new 4.0-litre twin-turbo V8 available with 500bhp as standard or an extra 21bhp in S spec.

-We’d go for the latter, as it offers similar performance to the W12, has better handling and fuel economy, plus a great V8 soundtrack.
-If you want a supreme luxury grand tourer that can carry four in ultimate luxury, and still be an entertaining driver’s car, the Continental GT is a great choice.
+We’d go for the latter, as it offers similar performance to the basic W12, has better handling and much better fuel economy, plus a great V8 soundtrack.
+If you want a luxurious grand tourer that can pamper four passengers (at a push) and still be an entertaining driver’s car, the Continental GT remains a great choice.